 Hero Ingredient: Nothing brings the heat like jalapeño.

 Why We Love It: Like your go-to Chipotle burrito bowl order, but it’ll make you feel energized (and not like you want to curl up on the couch for the rest of the day).
-There’s so much packed into this bowl that gives it an amazing variety of flavor.
+There’s so much packed into this bowl that gives it amazing flavor.
 Fajita veggies, mango, avocado, and the dreamiest cashew green chile sauce.
-Consider your lunch plans out canceled for the foreseeable future.
+Consider your lunch plans canceled for the foreseeable future.

 Hero Ingredient: About that cashew green chile sauce.
 It’s thick, creamy, and exactly what I want to spoon on top of… everything.